 Total Savings: $983.56, cost: $0.

-Originally Dave, myself, and two of our travel hacking BFF’s were going to split a room at the Excalibur for about $120/person for 3 nights.
-We knew we wanted to be close to the race start line and this was our best-case scenario until……A Travel Hacking Bomb was dropped on us in the form of a Triple Status Match which led to us being able to score a comped room at Caesar’s Palace!
+Originally Dave, myself, and two of our Basic Travel BFF’s were going to split a room at the Excalibur for about $120/person for 3 nights.
+We knew we wanted to be close to the race start line and this was our best-case scenario until……A Travel Bomb was dropped on us in the form of a Triple Status Match which led to us being able to score a comped room at Caesar’s Palace!

 Triple Status Match